-Despite the benefits of writing a will – getting your finances in order, planning your legacy and making sure your loved ones are looked after, 58% of adults are yet to organise their affairs.
+Despite the benefits of writing a will – getting your finances in order, planning your legacy and making sure your loved ones are looked after, many of us are yet to organise our affairs.

 Making a will often prompts a financial review, says estate planning legal specialist Martin Engleman.

 “I find gaps in people’s financial planning – very often inadequate life assurance or disability income benefit cover, or, if they’re in an occupational pension scheme, they may need to update their nomination of beneficiaries form,” he explains.

 Without a will, Intestacy laws determine who inherits your estate and in what order.